Mythidas/MSPByte-Remake/backend/pipeline/docs/03_DATA_CONTEXT_LOADER.md

     // Load all entities in parallel
     const [identities, groups, roles, policies, licenses, relationships] = await Promise.all([
-        this.loadEntities(params.dataSourceId, 'identities'),
+        this.loadEntities(params.dataSourceId, "identities"),
-        this.loadEntities(params.dataSourceId, 'groups'),
+        this.loadEntities(params.dataSourceId, "groups"),
-        this.loadEntities(params.dataSourceId, 'roles'),
+        this.loadEntities(params.dataSourceId, "roles"),
-        this.loadEntities(params.dataSourceId, 'policies'),
+        this.loadEntities(params.dataSourceId, "policies"),
-        this.loadEntities(params.dataSourceId, 'licenses'),
+        this.loadEntities(params.dataSourceId, "licenses"),
         this.loadRelationships(params.dataSourceId),
       ]);